 Stop 2.
-Our next stop was just below Delphi, where we searched an area of dry grasses, Jerusalem Sage and Thymes for Grass Jewel, Europe's smallest butterfly.
+Our next stop on the mountains was an arid area of dry grasses, Jerusalem Sage and Thymes where we searched for Grass Jewel, Europe's smallest butterfly.
 Andy soon found this exquisite little creature no bigger than a large ladybird.
 They were flying up and down a dry stony track, sometimes settling on the path.
-We also saw one apparently laying eggs on a plant of the Genista family.
+We also saw one laying eggs on a plant of the Genista family.
 Soon, we were on our hands and knees among the vegetation and stones to photograph this exquisite butterfly.
 It was by now 39 Celsius but such was the desire to enjoy this beautiful creature.
 Peter with his predilection for other bugs, also photographed an interesting robber fly and some hoppers.